Anant-Arora/Text-OCR-End-To-End/README.md

 - Tesseract delivered highly unreliable results for handwritten data.

 ### 2. **EasyOCR**
-- ✅ Best performance on typed text (95% accuracy)
+-  Best performance on typed text (95% accuracy)
-- ⚠️ Moderate performance on handwritten data (60%)
+-  Moderate performance on handwritten data (60%)
-- ✅ Seamless integration with Streamlit
+-  Seamless integration with Streamlit
-- ✅ Used in final typed-text pipeline
+-  Used in final typed-text pipeline

 ### 3. **PaddleOCR**
-- ✅ Excellent for table recognition due to structured layout support
+-  Excellent for table recognition due to structured layout support
-- ⚠️ Required extensive preprocessing and bounding box accuracy
+-  Required extensive preprocessing and bounding box accuracy.
+One of the key challenges we faced was identifying accurate bounding boxes around handwritten entries and determining appropriate x-ranges for each column.
+This process required intensive preprocessing and fine-tuning, as slight deviations led to misaligned outputs.
+Despite the difficulty, we successfully managed to define consistent x-ranges and extract rows correctly.
+While PaddleOCR showed promise, it struggled with overlapping characters and low-contrast handwriting, which occasionally affected recognition accuracy.
-- ⚠️ Errors due to overlapping handwriting and low contrast
+-  Errors due to overlapping handwriting and low contrast

 ### 4. **Custom CRNN + CTC**
-- ⚠️ Architecture understood but not implemented due to lack of dataset
+-  Architecture understood but not implemented due to lack of dataset which was not provided by the company.
-- ⚠️ Requires GPU and labeled handwriting dataset for training
+-  Requires lot of high processor and labeled handwriting dataset for training and was difficult to run on normal laptop cpu.
-- ✅ Future potential if proper data is collected
+-  Future potential if proper data is collected

 ---